noahfeder/react_redux_boilerplate/README.md

 Inside the index.jsx file is where you should map your state and actions to your props.

+## Building

+To build your prod files just run `npm run build`.
+This will create a dist folder that contains your dist files.
+You can serve them from here by running `npm run start:prod` however I recommend you do your own thing with regards to your prod server.

+## Testing

+TODO

 ## Philosophy

 This section is skippable enough, but I wanted to provide some justification for some of the decisions made in the code.